hack3ric/abel/README.md

 - Compliant to HTTP standards and JSON RESTful API conventions
 - Sandbox environment, with limited yet powerful Sandbox API

+## Basic Concepts

+Abel follows three major principles:

+- **Asynchronous.** Reading a file, requesting an API, or other things that can be made asynchronous, will never block other instance to execute.

+- **Sandboxed.** an Abel service can only access its own contained resources, and is fully blocked from the outside world.

+- **Standardized.** Abel conforms with HTTP standards and RESTful JSON API conventions (unless you want to break them intentionally).

+Thanks to [Rust](https://rust-lang.org), [Tokio](https://tokio.rs), [Hyper](https://hyper.rs) and [Lua](https://lua.org) (as well as its binding [mlua](https://github.com/khvzak/mlua)), these ideal designs are way easier to realize.

 ## Getting Started

 Write a hello world service and save it to `hello.lua`: